KonduitAI/konduit-serving-docs/examples/java/tf-bert_java.md

 ---
 description: >-
-  This program illustrates a simple client-server interaction to perform inference on a TensorFlow model using the Java SDK for Konduit Serving.
+  This page illustrates a simple client-server interaction to perform inference on a TensorFlow model using the Java SDK for Konduit Serving.
 ---